Kajlax/TOW-App/README.md

 ### Generate-section:

-- Random rep incrementing/decrementing with buttons
-- Number of exercises filtering
+- Number of exercises -filtering

 ### Workouts-section:

 - Description, endurance and strenght added to database.
-Api still need conf.
+Api still needs configuration so that the fields can be fetched.
 - Add filtering-functionality

 ### Challenges-section: